 3. We have about 11 million Filipinos working overseas and a greater number of Filipino parentage or mixed parentage.
 A lot of these athletes have

 Also, consider that athletes from this group cannot make it to the national team in Athletics.
 It might be good enough to make it on the national team in other sports.

 The term Fil-Heritage has been coined as it is more appropriate for athletes of Filipino mixed parentage.
 Or who are living overseas, or those of Filipino origin who now moved overseas.

-We are avoiding the use of the terms Fil-am.
-Which stereotypes the limited capacity thinking that all Filipino’s overseas live in the states.
+We are avoiding using the term Fil-am, which stereotypes the limited capacity thinking that all Filipino’s overseas live in the states.
 When the Filipino community overseas is a lot more global than that.

 We also avoid the use of the term Fil-Foreigner.
 This is trying to class athletes of Filipino origin as not really part of the Philippines.

-Already we have provided a good article on recruiting athletes two twin female sprinters who have already made the IAAF qualifying criteria for the World Youth Championships and we are awaiting the response of PATAFA in regards to the documentation they need to provide us a letter was sent last week.
+Already we have provided a good article on recruiting athletes two twin female sprinters who have already made the IAAF qualifying criteria for the World Youth Championships, and we are awaiting the response of PATAFA in regards to the documentation they need to provide us and sent a letter last week.